eleclib/DE-BugList/README.md

 - action-stop can cause a crash
 - there are cases where the path distance calculation is wrong (path distances on arena f.e. not always showing that objects inside the enemy's walled town were inaccessible)
 - idle-farm-count yielding negative values on map water nomad (one farm is occupied, returns -1, two farms returns -2)
+- up-gather-inside: You can not properly set the gather point since it seems to just get reset each loop.
+You can only set it in the same loop that you use the unload command.
+While you can now use action-unload and go-to-work on the tc the villagers won’t actually gather from the resource that you used the gather point on.
+Instead they just walk up to it, bump into it, and then reassign elsewhere.
+You still cannot use action-ungarrison at all (the one that works on individual units).
+- escrow for up-build does not work